 What If my pet gets sick and needs to go to the Vet during their stay?

 If your pet has a pre existing condition or becomes ill and needs medical attention we will try to notify you and your emergency contact.
-We will do our best to use your pet’s personal veterinarian, but if circumstances warrant, we will do whatever necessary to ensure their health.
+We will do our best to use your pet’s personal veterinarian, but if circumstances warrant, we will do whatever necessary to ensure their health including the use of a mobile veterinarian.
 For full details on this, please read our pet agreement when you register in our system.